Protecting Land in Hamilton’s Watershed – Land Acquisition

 In some cases landowners may want to benefit from a charitable donation receipt along with cash.
 This is done through a Split Receipt where a tax receipt is issued for the difference between independently appraised market value and the sale price.
-This tool can be used if HCA or HNC has, or can raise, funds to put towards a partial purchase.
+This tool can be used if HCA has, or can raise, funds to put towards a partial purchase.

 This is a popular option if landowners want to keep ownership and rights to use the property.
 With a conservation easement the natural features on the property are protected and the landowner may receive significant property and capital tax savings.
 Conservation easements are legal documents that allow landowners to place restrictions on the types of activities that can occur and where those activities can occur on the property.
 Easements can be placed on all or part of the property.